slotdawg/ts2020/peer/peer.rst

       .. note::

-     Reference the `Getting Client IP and Credentials for Nutanix Objects`_ section above for the appropriate access and secret keys, as well as the Client IP of the object store.
+     See the `Getting Client IP and Credentials for Nutanix Objects`_ section above for the appropriate access and secret keys, as well as the Client IP of the object store.

    .. figure:: images/buckets_08.png